 Accurate rotary cutting is essential for successful quilts and quilt blocks, so it's important to cut with care.
 New quilters... practice with inexpensive muslin or bargain fabrics before you begin cutting quilting cottons.

-The instructions for most quick-pieced quilt patterns tell you to rotary cut long strips from selvage to selvage across the fabric's crosswise grain, and that's what we'll cover in this tutorial.
-Do keep in mind that it's perfectly fine (in most cases) to use strips cut on the sturdier lengthwise grain -- they'll have less stretch and are actually a good alternative, especially when you're learning how to rotary cut.
+The instructions for most quick-pieced quilt patterns tell you to rotary cut long strips from selvage to selvage -- across the fabric's crosswise grain, and that's what we'll cover in this tutorial.
+It's perfectly fine to cut strips along the less stretchy lengthwise grain.

-Rotary Cut Fabric StripsBefore you begin rotary cutting, you'll need to square up one end of the fabric, making its edge a 90-degree angle to the fold.
+Rotary Cut Fabric StripsIt's very important to square up one end of the fabric before rotary cutting strips.
+After squaring up, the leading edge should be a 90-degree angle to the fold.

 - Fold the fabric along its length, selvages together.
-The fold should be straight, with no puckers (selvages might not be perfectly aligned, but don't worry about that).
+The fold should be straight, with no puckers.
+Selvages might not be perfectly aligned, but that's okay, it's most important for the fold to be accurate.
 Press.

-- Place a long rotary ruler to the left of the first ruler, edges flush against each other.A horizontal line on each rulers must be exactly matched to or parallel to the fold.
+- Place a long rotary ruler to the left of the first ruler, edges flush against each other.A horizontal line on each ruler must be exactly matched to or parallel to the fold.